The hunt for superyachts of sanctioned Russian oligarchs

 A boatload of young Ukrainians tried to stop the superyacht My Solaris docking in Bodrum in Turkey.
 The other Abramovich-linked yacht Eclipse sailed to Marmaris.

 The UK, US and EU have said they will target superyachts, and at least eight have been seized so far.
-More remain at large - some are on the move, others are moored in places that are safe from sanctions, including the Maldives.
+More remain at large - some are on the move, others are moored in places that are currently safe from sanctions, including the Maldives.

 Many superyachts are linked to Russian billionaires but ownership is shrouded in secrecy - boats are often registered through a series of offshore companies.